Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 After pressing `Connect` a GitHub window will pop up, asking you for app authorization on your GitHub account.
 After authorizing - you will be automatically redirected back to the connector UI.
-After successful authorization (it make take a couple seconds to finish and close the popup) the page will be populated with the IDs of external access integration and secret references.
+After successful authorization (it may take a couple seconds to finish and close the popup) the page will be populated with the IDs of external access integration and secret references.

 ![connection_configuration.png](assets/connection_configuration.png)